 This drill can be used by the average home owner for intermittent small projects all the way up to the professional handy man or contractor for routine work.

-What you didn’t like about this cordless drill?
+What I didn’t like about this cordless drill?

 The best part about this drill is the extended battery life.
 You can use it for much longer than traditional batteries on larger cordless drills.